Coordinate-invariant incremental Lyapunov functions: Control Systems and Stability Notions

 where: \begin{itemize} \item $\mathbb{R}^{n}$ is the state space; \item $\mathsf{U}\subseteq\mathbb{R}^{m}$ is the input set; \item $\mathcal{U}$ is the set of all measurable functions of time from intervals of the form \mbox{$]a,b[\subseteq\mathbb{R}$} to $\mathsf{U}$ with $a<0$ and $b>0$; \item \mbox{$f:\mathbb{R}^{n}\times \mathsf{U}\rightarrow\mathbb{R}^{n}$} is a continuous map satisfying the following Lipschitz assumption: for every compact set \mbox{$Q\subset\mathbb{R}^{n}$}, there exists a constant $Z\in\mathbb{R}^+$ such that $\Vert f(x,u)-f(y,u)\Vert\leq Z\Vert x-y\Vert$ for all $x,y\in Q$ and all $u\in \mathsf{U}$. \end{itemize} \end{definition}

 A curve \mbox{$\xi:]a,b[\rightarrow\mathbb{R}^{n}$} is said to be a \textit{trajectory} of $\Sigma$ if there exists $\upsilon\in\mathcal{U}$ satisfying:

 for almost all $t\in$ $]a,b[$.
 We also write $\xi_{x\upsilon}(t)$ to denote the point reached at time $t$ under the input $\upsilon$ from initial condition $x=\xi_{x\upsilon}(0)$; this point is uniquely determined, since the assumptions on $f$ ensure existence and uniqueness of trajectories \cite{sontag1}.
 A control system $\Sigma$ is said to be forward complete if every trajectory is defined on an interval of the form $]a,\infty[$.
-Sufficient and necessary conditions for a system to be forward complete can be found in \cite{sontag}.
+We refer the interested readers to \cite{sontag} for sufficient and necessary conditions for a system to be forward complete.
 A control system $\Sigma$ is said to be smooth if $f$ is an infinitely differentiable function of its arguments.